-In this article, we will cover what the Ethereum platform is, how to trade Ethereum, and what technology is on the Ethereum platform.
+In this article, we will cover the Ethereum platform, how to trade Ethereum, and what technology is on the Ethereum platform.

 Ethereum is a crypto platform like Bitcoin.
 It uses the proof of work protocol to add blocks to the blockchain.
 It is also a payment protocol.

 Yet, it is capable of much more.
 Ethereum also uses smart contracts for application development.
 This technology will allow developers to rent computing power from miners on the blockchain.

 Trading Ethereum requires traders to research and analyse different crypto exchanges to determine the best investment strategy.